NANCY SCIMONE Performing Artist

 ABOUT NANCY SCIMONE

 Nancy Scimone was raised in a small, serene suburb of New York City and nurtured by the liveliness and love of her endearing Italian American family, who loved music.
 Memorable family visits into 'the city' to Radio City Music Hall, or to Saint Patrick's Cathedral to revere a Michelangelo on loan, and even listening to her Grandfather Santo's mandolin songs, helped to inform her awareness of the power of creative expression.
-As she began learning to play the piano at home, she began exploring her own creative expression, and before she could ride a two-wheel bike, she began 'making up' her own songs.
+As she began learning to play the piano at home, she began exploring her own creative imagination, and before she could ride a two-wheel bike, she began 'making up' her own songs.
 Her father's job changed to the Washington, DC area, where she currently resides.

 "Truly this is an artist who understands that her gifts are to be used for the higher goal of bringing beauty and